CBA takes $1.5b COVID hit, sells CFS stake

 Westpac has taken a $1.6 billion charge.
 ANZ has put aside $1 billion in COVID-19 provisions, while NAB has made provisions for $807 million.

+The lender had a common equity tier-one capital ratio of 10.7 per cent at March 31, and said it remains well funded, with significant levels of excess liquidity and strong capital.

+That has seemingly reassured investors, with CBA shares trading 41 cents, or 0.7 per cent higher, at $60.09 in a weak Australian market.

-CBA said separately it will sell the 55 per cent stake in Colonial First State to global investment firm KKR for $1.7 billion.
+CBA separately announced it would sell a 55 per cent stake in Colonial First State to global investment firm KKR for $1.7 billion.

 The sale price represents a multiple of 15.5 times CFS’s net profit of around $200 million.

-“The transaction is consistent with CBA’s strategy to focus on its core banking businesses and to create a simpler and better bank, while allowing CFS to become a more focused standalone business,” the bank said in a statement.
+“The transaction is consistent with CBA’s strategy to focus on its core banking businesses and to create a simpler and better bank, while allowing CFS to become a more focused standalone business,” the bank said.

+The sale will result in a post-tax profit of $1.5 billion and lift CBA’s CET1 capital ratio by another 30-40 basis points, the bank said.